 Pennsylvania has not increased TANF benefits since 1990.
 Currently, a family of three receives just $403 in total monthly TANF benefits, issued in two increments of $201.50.
 This leaves a three-person family with an annual income of just $4,836; only 22% of the federal poverty level.

-Pennsylvania has fallen far behind.
+Pennsylvania is behind the times.
 TANF benefits have lost more than 50% of their buying power since 1990 due to inflation, and participation in Pennsylvania has decreased by 84%.
 This is not because fewer children are living in poverty; there has been no substantial decrease in child poverty levels.
 Instead, the minimal value of benefits and the burdensome requirements for parents have shut out families in need.
-Currently, fewer than 81,000 adults and children receive TANF benefits in Pennsylvania.
+Currently, just over 76,000 adults and children receive TANF benefits in Pennsylvania.

 Just in the past year, fourteen states and the District of Columbia have increased TANF benefit amounts: California, Illinois, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, Ohio, South Carolina, Texas, Vermont, Virginia and Wyoming.
 Seven states have provided additional allowances to TANF families during the pandemic: Alabama, Illinois, North Carolina, Oklahoma, Rhode Island, Vermont, and West Virginia.
 It is time for our state to join in this momentum.

-Pennsylvania must offer families the opportunity to thrive during the COVID-19 crisis and beyond.
+Pennsylvania must offer families and communities the opportunity to thrive during the COVID-19 crisis and beyond.
 Economic security programs like TANF are powerful and proven anti-poverty tools that give families flexible income support in moments of need.
+Families receiving TANF spend their benefits at local businesses, helping to keep money flowing through our economy.
 Children in families benefiting from programs like TANF do better in school and have increased earning power in adulthood.
 Moreover, adequate benefits allow parents to spend more of their time focusing on getting sustainable jobs.

 TANF is an Equity Issue